onionware-github/OnionMedia-X/README.md

 *Currently in development*

 Build:
-1. Download ffmpeg+ffprobe (GPL version recommended) for your target system and paste the files in the correct folder to replace the placeholder files:
+1. Download ffmpeg+ffprobe (GPL version with libx264) for your target system and paste the files in the correct folder to replace the placeholder files:
 (Windows: OnionMedia.Avalonia/Platforms/Windows/Output/ExternalBinaries/binaries/ffmpeg+yt-dlp/)
 (Linux: OnionMedia.Avalonia/Platforms/Linux/Output/ExternalBinaries/binaries/ffmpeg+yt-dlp/)